joerivanveen/each-domain-a-page/readme.txt

 == Changelog ==

+1.0.1: changed text-domain for translations to work properly

-1.0.0: fixed readme, release version
+1.0.0: fixed readme and display of .htaccess warning

 0.3.0: fixed webfonts issue with .htaccess